francoishill/runsass/README.md

-sassrunner
+What is this
 ==========

-Will run sass on all the sass files inside a folder and its subfolders.
+This is just a simple wrapper to run SASS on a complete directory.
+It is dependant on SASS to be installed and running.
+It also requires SASS to be available in your PATH Environment variable.